-Note: Testing as described in this document must be performed and documented by a SEFA-approved third-party testing facility, except that SEFA shall accept accredited third-party test results for the abrasion testing referenced in this document, commissioned by the upholstery manufacturer.
-These test results shall be provided to SEFA Staff and subject to their review and approval.
-See Page 36 of the SEFA Desk Reference 5th Edition Version 3.0 or visit us at SEFALABS.COM for the most current list of SEFA-approved test labs.
+Note: Testing as described in this document must be performed and documented by a SEFA-approved thirdparty testing facility.
+See Page 36 of the SEFA Desk Reference 5th Edition Version 4.0 or visit us at SEFALABS.COM for the most current list of SEFA-approved test labs.